open-gpdb/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 |Solid-State Drives (SSD)|none|
 |Other|mq-deadline|

 To specify the I/O scheduler at boot time for EL 8 you must either use TuneD or uDev rules.
-See the [Redhat Documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/monitoring_and_managing_system_status_and_performance/setting-the-disk-scheduler_monitoring-and-managing-system-status-and-performance) for full details.
+See the [Redhat 8 Documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/monitoring_and_managing_system_status_and_performance/setting-the-disk-scheduler_monitoring-and-managing-system-status-and-performance) or [Redhat 9 Documentation](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/monitoring_and_managing_system_status_and_performance/setting-the-disk-scheduler_monitoring-and-managing-system-status-and-performance)]for full details.

 ### <a id="ntp"></a>Synchronizing System Clocks

 You must use NTP (Network Time Protocol) to synchronize the system clocks on all hosts that comprise your Greenplum Database system.
 Accurate time keeping is essential to ensure reliable operations on the database and data integrity.
 You may either configure the master as the NTP primary source and the other hosts in the cluster connect to it, or configure an external NTP primary source and all hosts in the cluster connect to it.
-For EL 8, use the Chrony service to configure NTP.
+For EL 8/9, use the Chrony service to configure NTP.

 ### <a id="resgroups"></a>Configuring and Using Resource Groups

 Greenplum Database resource groups use Linux Control Groups (cgroups) to manage CPU resources.
 Greenplum Database also uses cgroups to manage memory for resource groups for external components.
 With cgroups, Greenplum isolates the CPU and external component memory usage of your Greenplum processes from other processes on the node.
 This allows Greenplum to support CPU and external component memory usage restrictions on a per-resource-group basis.

-If you are using Redhat 8.x, make sure that you configured the system to mount the `cgroups-v1` filesystem by default during system boot.
+If you are using Redhat 8.x or 9, make sure that you configured the system to mount the `cgroups-v1` filesystem by default during system boot.
 See [Using Resource Groups](../admin_guide/workload_mgmt_resgroups.html#topic71717999) for more details.